2019 WWE Superstar Shake-up: Wild Card Rule

 Following the implementation of the Wild Card Rule, the stipulations were routinely ignored with numerous stars freely appearing on both shows for multiple weeks with storylines crossing over both brands, blurring the lines between Raw and SmackDown.
 The rule was heavily criticized by journalists and current wrestlers alike.
 Writing for Newsweek, Phillip Martinez said that even though WWE tried explaining the rule, it was still confusing and unclear.
 Raw wrestler Seth Rollins said that the rule "really muddled things up" as it "used to feel special" to only see other talent every so often, but because of the rule, they were seeing each other every week.
 SmackDown wrestler Kevin Owens also criticized the rule.
 He said that he understood that it was intended to bring unpredictability to the shows, but it was "loosely defined".
 Andrew Murray of WhatCulture said it was one of WWE's "most divisive creative decisions in years" and the promotion were unable to stick to their original outline.
-ComicBook.coms Connor Casey said that the rule "effectively killed the brand split".
+Connor Casey of ComicBook.com said that the rule "effectively killed the brand split".